federico-paganini/holbertonschool-shell/permissions/README.md

 9-John_Doe > Sets the permissions of the file hello to: All permisions to owner, read and execute permissions to group, write and
 	     execute permissions to other users.

+10-mirror_permissions > Sets the mode of the fille hello the same as olleh's mode.